IBDAShidoshi Master Council

 “Always have the courage to live what you love and to love what you live”

-Master Richard J. Van Donk is the Founder of the International Bujinkan Dojo Association (and the former American Bujinkan Dojos) teaching the Ninja, Ninjutsu, Ninpo Taijutsu, and Budo Taijutsu Bujinkan arts of Soke Masaaki Hatsumi.
-Master Van Donk also founded Bushindo Martial Arts University to further promote several martial arts disciplines and teachings that will help people to become better human beings and to explore Warriorship with Heart.
-Both International Dojo Headquarters are now located in Middletown, (Northern) California, U.S.A.
+Doshi Richard J. Van Donk is the Founder of the International Bujinkan Dojo Association (and the former American Bujinkan Dojos) teaching the Ninja, Ninjutsu, Ninpo Taijutsu, and Budo Taijutsu Bujinkan arts of Soke Masaaki Hatsumi.
+Doshi Van Donk also founded Bushindo Martial Arts University to further promote several martial arts disciplines and teachings that will help people to become better human beings and to explore Warriorship with Heart.
+Both International Dojo Headquarters and his Infinite Way Dojo are now located in Hidden Valley Lake, (Northern) California, U.S.A.

 SHIHAN 15TH DAN